-WPA cooperate in the improvement of the Ndanifor Eco-lodge and Permaculture Learning Center, located at Ndanifor Permaculture Ecovillage in Bawum, Bafut (Cameroon), facilitating the volunteer exchange from Cameroon to Europe and viceversa.
+WPA cooperates in the improvement of the Ndanifor Eco-lodge and Permaculture Learning Center, located at Ndanifor Permaculture Ecovillage in Bawum, Bafut (Cameroon), facilitating the volunteer exchange from Cameroon to Europe and viceversa.

-On the occasion of the GEN+20 Summit held in Findhorn Ecovillage, Scotland from July 5-11th, 2015 the Bafut Ecovillage won the Gaia Trust Award as the most inspiring Ecovillage project in Africa.
+On the occasion of the GEN+20 Summit held in Findhorn Ecovillage, Scotland from July 5-11th, 2015 the Bafut Ecovillage won the Gaia Excellence Award as the most inspiring Ecovillage project in Africa.